Family Feud: Fast Money

 The cash prize for winning Fast Money has varied.
 During the ABC and CBS incarnations of the show, the top prize was $5,000.
 In the original periodic primetime specials, each game was followed by a Fast Money round.
 The first two were each worth $5,000, and the final one was worth $10,000.
 The prize money was increased to $10,000 on the syndicated version until September 2001.

 In September 2001, the prize money was doubled to $20,000 at the request of then-host Louie Anderson.
 This initially lasted until September 2009, when the Bullseye round returned at the start of the show, meaning the total for Fast Money was an adjustable amount between $15,000 and $30,000 depending on how much each family won during Bullseye.
 In July 2010, however, Bullseye was removed and the prize money reverted to $20,000, which has remained ever since.

+For the 2026–27 season (the twenty-eighth season on syndication), the Fast Money jackpot will increase to $50,000 for ten episodes only, to celebrate the shows' 50th anniversary.